benhoyle/benhoyle.github.io-src/content/Claim Classification/Part 2. Classifying Claims - Getting the Data.md

-Title: Classifying Claims - Preparing the Data
+Title: 2.
+Classifying Claims - Preparing the Data
 Tags: preparing_data
-Slug: claim-class-get-data
 Authors: Ben Hoyle
 Summary: This post looks at how we prepare the data for our claim classification example.